Phil Ashler

 Phil Ashler (October 15, 1914 – April 27, 2009) was an American politician.
 He served as a Democratic member for the 3rd district of the Florida House of Representatives.

 Life and career

 Ashler was born in New York.
-He attended St. John's College and Harvard University.
+He received his Bachelor of Business Administration from St. John's College and his Master of Business Administration from Harvard Business School.

 In 1963, Ashler was elected to the Florida House of Representatives.
 In 1967, he was elected as the first representative for the newly-established 3rd district.
 He served until 1968, when he was succeeded by Tom Tobiassen.